What to Do If Your Car Is Broken Into

 Contact your insurance company

 The final step is to contact your insurance company.
 If you have homeowners or renters insurance, your policy can help pay for missing items from your car.
 These policies can cover the objects even when you’re not home.
-However, it’s important to read your policy so you know exactly what’s covered and where.
+But it’s important to read your policy so you know exactly what it covers and where.

 Your auto policy doesn’t protect personal belongings in your vehicle.
 But a comprehensive auto policy can help pay for repairs if your car is damaged.
 Liability-only auto insurance doesn’t provide coverage.